wp-media/.github/.github/PULL_REQUEST_TEMPLATE.md

 Fixes #(issue number)
 *Explain how this code impacts users.*

-## Detailed scenario
-*Explain how to reproduce the issue (for bugs) or how to trigger the new code.
-You can refer to the GitHub issue or grooming if it is still applicable.*

 ## Type of change

 - [ ] New feature (non-breaking change which adds functionality).